 Benefits of a general partnership

-Easy to establish: Similarly to establishing a sole proprietorship, you don't need to file any forms with the state to start a general partnership; you only need a verbal agreement with your partners.
+- Easy to establish: Similar to establishing a sole proprietorship, you don't need to file any forms with the state to start a general partnership; you only need a verbal agreement with your partners.
 Setting up a general partnership is relatively inexpensive because you don't have to file paperwork.

-Simplified taxes: General partnerships benefit from pass-through taxation, where taxes on the business's profits or losses pass through the business entity directly to the business owners' personal taxes.
-Other business structures, like corporations, pay taxes twice — first on a business level and second on an individual level.
+- Simplified taxes: General partnerships benefit from pass-through taxation, where taxes on the business's profits or losses pass through the business entity directly to the business owners' personal taxes.
+Other business structures, like a C corporation, pay taxes twice — first on a business level and second on an individual level.

-2. Submit a dissolution and liquidation form to the state where you do business.
-(This is not required but is a recommended precaution.)
+- Submit a dissolution and liquidation form to the state where you do business.
+(This is not required, but it is a recommended precaution.)

 Disadvantages of a general partnership

-Partners are liable for each other: Each partner is liable for the others' actions and debts, which makes it the riskiest part of starting a general partnership — it also means it's very important to know the people you plan to go into business with.
+- Partners are liable for each other: Each partner is liable for the others' actions and debts, which makes it the riskiest part of starting a general partnership — it also means it's very important to know and trust the people you plan to go into business with.

 What are some examples of general partnerships?